dombrown95/Console-Finances/README.md

 I initially struggled to identify the correct formulas to calculate the required results, but researching via StackOverflow/Google and separating the process into sections by commenting on my code helped.

-Although my code seems to work and the majorty of the values are identical to the reults provided, I did notice that one of the values (Average Change) is quite different.
+Although my code seemed to work intially and the majorty of the values were identical to the reults provided, I did notice that one of the values (Average Change) was quite different.
+I eventually managed to resolve this with help from a class mate (credited in the below 'Resources' section).

 # Resources used -

+I used a line of code provided by a classmate (Emma Blencowe) to fix an issue with the 'Average Change' value not calculating correctly -

+        sumOfChange += finances[i][k] - finances[i - 1][k];

+Links Used -

 Printing to nearest 100 -
 https://stackoverflow.com/questions/19621455/how-to-round-up-to-the-nearest-100-in-javascript